-A non-logging VPN is a must these days, with so many threats on our privacy.
+A non-logging VPN is a must these days, with so many threats to our privacy.
 To name but a few: Censorship, mass surveillance, online tracking and resell of browsing data.

 You have to fight for your privacy, or you will lose it.Eric Schmidt, Google Chairman

 And don’t tell me you have nothing to hide!
 That’s plain BS.
-To quote Edward “Verax” Snowden: “Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.”
+To quote Edward “Verax” Snowden: “Arguing that you don’t care about the right to privacy because you have nothing to hide is no different from saying you don’t care about free speech because you have nothing to say.”

 And he also added that: “You can’t give away the rights of others because they’re not useful to you.”
 Privacy is a right that you should fight for.
-Maybe you don’t feel the need to protect it today, but what about tomorrow?
+Perhaps you don’t feel the need to protect it today, but what about tomorrow?
 And what if it’s too late when you need it?

 If you browse the net, you’re exposed to surveillance from governmental agencies and private companies.
 That’s a known fact, I’m not trying to convince you that the earth is flat here.
 Governments spy on you “for your own security” and to “fight their war on terror”.
 And companies do the same to sell you stuff and make money.

 Unfortunately, there aren’t that many ways to protect yourself and your loved ones.
 While you could choose to simply disconnect from the modern world, I believe it should stay a last resort.
 And I’d rather recommend you to use a VPN.
 What’s a VPN?
 A security tool that protects your privacy when you’re connected.
 How?
-By encrypting all you traffic in a tunnel and hiding your IP address.
+By encrypting all your traffic in a tunnel and hiding your IP address.

 To protect your privacy from your VPN provider